RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Experiments

 \subsection{Benchmark Results}

-We evaluate each method on Gym domain that includes three environments (Half Cheetah, Hopper, and Walker2d) with four non-expert datasets (random, medium, medium-replay, and medium-expert).
+We evaluate each method on Gym domain that includes three environments (HalfCheetah, Hopper, and Walker2d) with five types of datasets (random, medium, medium-replay, medium-expert, and expert) for each environment.
 The medium-replay dataset contains experiences collected in training a medium-level policy.
-The random or medium dataset is generated by a single random or medium policy.
+The random/medium/expert dataset is generated by a single random/medium/expert policy.
 The medium-expert dataset is a mixture of medium and expert datasets.
-We set small perturbation scale $\epsilon$ to 0.001/0.005/0.01 for halfcheetah/hopper/walker2d tasks respectively when training RORL and do not include observation perturbation in the testing time.
+For benchmark experiments, we set small perturbation scales $\epsilon_{\rm P}$, $\epsilon_{\rm Q}$, and $\epsilon_{\rm ood}$ within $\{0.001, 0.005, 0.01\}$ when training RORL and do not include observation perturbation in the testing time.

-Table~\ref{tab:gym} reports the performance of the average normalized score with standard deviation. (\romannumeral1) SAC-10 is unstable in several Walker2d and Hopper tasks since the ensemble number is relatively small to provide reliable uncertainties. (\romannumeral2) EDAC solves this problem by using diversity constraints while still requiring 10$\sim$50 $Q$-networks to obtain reasonable performance.
-In contrast, RORL only uses 10 ensemble $Q$-networks to outperform EDAC with 10$\sim$50 networks. (\romannumeral3) PBRL chooses an alternative OOD-sampling technique to reduce the ensemble numbers.
+Table~\ref{tab:gym_more} reports the performance of the average normalized score with standard deviation. (\romannumeral1) SAC-10 is unstable on several walker2d and hopper tasks since the ensemble number is relatively small to provide reliable uncertainties for SAC-$N$ \cite{an2021uncertainty}. (\romannumeral2) EDAC solves this problem by gradient diversity constraints while still requiring 10$\sim$50 $Q$-networks to obtain reasonable performance.
+In contrast, RORL only uses 10 ensemble $Q$-networks to achieve better or comparable performance with EDAC.
+Additionally, we also show that RORL outperforms EDAC-10 by a large margin. (\romannumeral3) PBRL chooses an alternative OOD-sampling technique to reduce the ensemble numbers.
 According to the result, RORL significantly outperforms PBRL with the same ensemble number.
-The reason is RORL additionally uses conservative smoothing loss for both OOD states and actions, which improves the generalization ability of the policy and $Q$-functions.
-We remark that RORL significantly improves over the current SOTA results on walker2d and hopper tasks, which might be because the two tasks require a more precise balancing of conservatism and generalization for better performance.
+The reason is RORL additionally uses conservative smoothing loss for perturbed states and penalizes values of these states based on uncertainty estimation, which may improve the generalization ability of the learned policy on continuous state space.
+We remark that RORL significantly improves over the current SOTA results on walker2d and hopper tasks, probably because these two tasks require a more precise balance of conservatism and robustness for better performance.